DCF Calculator

 Using a Gordon Growth terminal value:

-where is the first cash flow in the terminal period and is the long-run growth rate (below the long-term growth of the economy for stability).
+is the long-run growth rate (below the long-term growth of the economy for stability).

 To move from enterprise value to equity value and value per share: